MedVisBonn/bonndit/docs/readme.rst

 Optional, but recommended to greatly speed up computation:

-* :code:`mask.nii.gz`: Binary mask, specifying brain voxels in which to estimate the model
+* :code:`mask.nii.gz`: Binary mask, specifying brain voxels in which to estimate the model.

+Further important parameters are:

+* :code:`--rank`: The rank of the computed fODF.
+Higher ranks lead to sharper peaks as well as higher susceptibility to noise.
+Default: 4.
+Supported: 4,6,8
+* :code:`--kernel`: The single tissue response kernel used to estimate the CSD.
+Options are either `rank1` a single fiber rank-1 fiber corresponding to the rotational harmonic parts \
+                    of the spherical harmonics up to the specified order or `delta` a single peak. `rank1` reduces the susceptibility to noise.
+Default: rank1

 If you want to see a list of parameters type the following: